thien/iso/logs.md

 - Added GloVe embeddings to encoder and decoder
 - Split the attention mechanism away from the decoder s.t the context vector can be used in other components.
 - Added Xavier weight initialisation and adam optimisers.
+- Initial setup for code.

+#### Todo:
+- [ ] Start implementing the transformer paper.
+- [ ] Get a working model for seq2seq on our dataset.

 ### 2019/02/02 (Saturday)
 - [Continued working on implementation on VADs.](Samples/VAD.ipynb).